githedgehog/docs/docs/install-upgrade/overview.md

 1. `hhfab validate`
 1. `hhfab build`

-The installer for the fabric will be generated in `$WORKDIR/result/`.
-This installation image is 7.5 GB in size.
-It is named control-1-usb.img.
-Once the image is created, it can be written to a USB drive, or mounted via virtual media.
+The installer for the fabric is generated in `$WORKDIR/result/`.
+This installation image is named `control-1-usb.img` and is 7.5 GB in size.
+Once the image is created, you can write it to a USB drive, or mount it via virtual media.

 ### Write USB Image to Disk